AbhiTaker/StockEX/README.md

 # StockEX
 Stock and Portfolio Management Solution.

-A solution that caters to the needs of a Stock Broking Firm
+A solution that caters to the needs of a Stock Broking Firm.

+Technologies Used: JSP, Spring, Maven.